MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/copresence.md

 - There may be a delay up to 20 seconds between when new members join the app and when you see their presence and location.

-- Copresence can't be disabled at an environment level.
-If you face problems using copresence or need it disabled in your tenant, contact Microsoft support.